alexgroom/devspaceai/README.md

 Can you write me some python code based around streamlit that presents a ui to upload files, and then summarizes the file content using an openai v1 based llm rest api.
 Need to support file types pdf, txt and json.
 I'm using python 3.11.
-My llm model is called "granite-3-8b-instruct" available at this REST API <https://>
+My llm model is called "granite-3-8b-instruct" available at this REST API <https://> and uses a bearer token api key.
 ```

 ## Terminal: